 Tranexamic acid works by blocking the breakdown of blood clots.
 It can also help reduce menstrual blood loss and pain and only needs to be taken at the time of the bleeding.
 It has been shown to be more effective at relieving symptoms than NSAIDs.2,3 It may reduce the amount of blood flow during each period by 40-60%.4

-Your doctor or gynaecologist may recommend a procedure called an endometrial ablation such as NovaSure – a minimally invasive, quick and simple procedure performed in 90 seconds† as day surgery.
+Your doctor or gynaecologist may recommend a procedure called an endometrial ablation – a minimally invasive procedure performed as day surgery.
 It is mostly performed under general anaesthetic in Australia and New Zealand.

 This procedure is intended for women who do not wish to have any (more) children in the future.

 Because the treatment is associated with few side effects, women usually return to work or their daily activities the day after having the procedure.